Rediscover the charm of wakame! From salted to dried wakame, enjoy the bounty of the sea in a variety of recipes

 How to make it

-- Quickly wash the wakame with water, soak it in water and return it, squeeze it out and cut it.
+- Quickly rinse the wakame seaweed, soak it in water, squeeze it out and cut it

-- Chop the garlic and ginger into pieces.
+- Chop the garlic and ginger into thin strips

-- Add the wakame, season with soy sauce and salt, and sprinkle with the simmered sesame seeds.
+- Add the wakame seaweed, season with soy sauce and salt, and sprinkle with toasted sesame seeds

 Ingredients (serves 4)